jwhitham/aoc/2022/22/README.md

 easier to deal with the effects of folding.

 I finally made progress by translating the input into voxels, assuming that the first face in the input file is the top of the cube.
-For each face, I stored 3D coordinates for the first item in the input file, and also 3D vectors representing the X and Y dimensions as seen in the input file.

-Then I was able (eventually) to figure out the 3D vector rotation necessary to move across one of the folds.
-Having a model cube (a cardboard box) was helpful here.
+To deal with the folding, I needed to store two 3D vectors per face.
+One vector represents the effect of rightwards movement in the 2D puzzle input, which could actually correspond to movement in any of six directions in 3D.
+The other vector represents downwards movement in the 2D puzzle input.
+The crucial insight is that folding means that one of these vectors rotates by 90 degrees around the other.
+The direction of the rotation is whichever direction causes the new face to be part of the cube.
+Having a model cube (a cardboard box) was helpful in realising this.
+I found it very hard to visualise the problem in my head or on paper.

-It helped to draw the voxel model.
+It also helped to draw the voxel model.
 I suppose I could have used some 3D rendering tool here, but I just drew 2D slices for simplicity, and this was good enough.
 Looking at the voxels and comparing them to the model cube helped reveal bugs.
 Usually one side was flipped wrongly.